JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideo.md

 ---
-title: 'Create Avatar Video'
+title: "Create Avatar Videos Using Library Avatars"
-description: 'How to create avatar video.'
+description: "How to create avatar video with the avatars from library."
 ---

 ### Get Available Avatars

 #### Public Avatars List